sevora/sevora/README.md

 <div>Scroll up or down to move to the next part.
 See it <a href="https://sevora.github.io/cell-theory-timeline/index.html">here</a></div>

 <h3>AspirePH 🩺</h3>
 <div>This is not my work exactly.
 This project was done in collaboration with an amazing team from De La Salle University.
 It estimates the risks of getting the virus through a simple and easy test.
-Try it <a href="https://aspireph.herokuapp.com">here</a><div>
+See source code <a href="https://github.com/sevora/covid-risk-estimator">here</a>.<div>
 <h2>Awesome Art by TenaceTracks</h2>
 <div><a href="https://twitter.com/TenaceTracks">@TenaceTracks</a> is a friend of mine and he makes pretty amazing digital art.</div>
 <img src="assets/README/bg-art.jpg">